talmolab/sleap/docs/installation.md

    brew install wget
    ```

-4. Install the **M1 Mac version of Miniconda** -- this is important, so make sure you don't have the regular Mac version!
+4. Install the **Apple Silicon Mac version of Miniconda** -- this is important, so make sure you don't have the regular Mac version!
 If you're not sure, type `which conda` and delete the containing directory to uninstall your existing conda.
 To install the correct Miniconda, just run:

    ```bash
    wget -nc https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.sh && bash Miniconda3-latest-MacOSX-arm64.sh -b && rm Miniconda3-latest-MacOSX-arm64.sh && ~/miniconda3/bin/conda init zsh